Tax-deferred annuity and Roth 403b program

-When are individual sessions with the approved vendors?
+When are the individual sessions with the approved vendors?

-To enroll in the 403(b) program for TDA and/or Roth contributions, you will need to provide VCU Human Resources with the following completed document:
+To enroll in the 403(b) program for TDA and/or Roth contributions, you will need to provide VCU Human Resources with the following completed documents:

 *To enroll online with your chosen vendor, visit the appropriate link below: